The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Of the 2263 plant species in Massachusetts that have been documented as native or naturalized (established newcomers introduced directly or indirectly by man), about 725 (32%) are naturalized.
 Of these, the Massachusetts Invasive Plant Advisory Group (MIPAG), a committee where NHESP is represented, recognized 69 species as "Invasive," "Likely Invasive," or "Potentially Invasive."
-The MIPAG website includes definitions and criteria used in evaluating the species.

 In 2004, MIPAG completed a report offering recommendations for managing invasive plants in Massachusetts Strategic Recommendations for Managing Invasive Plants in Massachusetts.
 All state agencies within EEA are contributing in some way to this effort.
 It is important that management strategies be well researched and planned; otherwise scarce funds and human resources could be wasted.
 Information on the biology of invasive species and their management is increasing dramatically and much can be found on the web.
 New scientific journals have arisen that deal specifically with invasive species research.